 The SRG Partial BSSID Bitmap subfield is present when the value of the SRG Information Present subfield is equal to 1; Otherwise the SRG Partial BSSID Bitmap subfield is not present.
 The SRG Partial BSSID Bitmap subfield is a bitmap that indicates which Partial BSSID values are used by members of the SRG of which the transmitting STA is a member.
 Each bit of the bitmap corresponds to one of the 2^6 possible values of BSSID[39:44], where the lowest numbered bit corresponds to Partial BSSID value 0 and the highest numbered bit corresponds to Partial BSSID value 63.
 A Partial BSSID value is used by at least one BSS that is a member of the same SRG of the transmitting STA if the corresponding bit of the bitmap is set to 1.
 If a bit in the bitmap is set to 0, then no BSS in the same SRG of the transmitting STA uses the corresponding Partial BSSID value.

+11ax Editor: Modify 27.2.1a SRG and non-SRG frame determination as follows:

 27.2.1a SRG and non-SRG frame determination

 An HE STA that has received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall use information provided in the Spatial Reuse Parameter Set element to identify BSSs that are members of the STA’s SRG to determine whether or not a received inter-BSS PPDU is an SRG PPDU.
 If BSS Color information is present in a PPDU, the PPDU is determined to be an SRG PPDU if the bit corresponding to the BSS Color of the PPDU in the SRG BSS Color Bitmap is 1.
-If Partial BSSID information is present in a PPDU, the PPDU is determined to be an SRG PPDU if the bit corresponding to the SRG Partial BSSID Bitmap is 1.
+If Partial BSSID information is present in a PPDU, the PPDU is determined to be an SRG PPDU if the bit corresponding to the Partial BSSID of the PPDU in the SRG Partial BSSID Bitmap is 1.
+If Partial BSSID information is not present in a PPDU and BSSID information is correctly received, the PPDU is determined to be an SRG PPDU if the bit corresponding to the BSSID[39:44] of the PPDU in the SRG Partial BSSID Bitmap is 1.
 Otherwise, the PPDU is not determined to be an SRG PPDU.
 An HE STA that has not received a Spatial Reuse Parameter Set element from its associated AP with a value of 1 in the SRG Information Present subfield shall not classify any received PPDUs as an SRG PPDU.

+End modifications

 27.9.2 OBSS_PD-based spatial reuse operation